 Since childhood Lachlan has lived in other worlds, on different plains, navigating them via several mediums – performance, painting and the written word…

-He has also worked for the Snuff Puppets for the past few years, an irreverent and scatological giant puppet company, performing in their shows and directing their People Puppet Projects in Australia, Denmark, Sweden, South Korea, Thailand, Brazil and Chile (www.snuffpuppets.com).
+Lachlan has also worked for the Snuff Puppets (snuffpuppets.com) for the past few years, an irreverent and scatological giant puppet company, performing in their shows and directing their People Puppet Projects in Australia, Denmark, Sweden, South Korea, Thailand, Brazil and Chile; including performing in Everybody (Melbourne 2015, Sao Paolo 2016).

 Click here to download Lachlan’s curriculum vitae.